hannotify/structured-concurrency-bar/README.md

 # structured-concurrency-bar
-An example project that models a Bar, Waiters and Drinks using structured concurrency in Java.
+An example project that models a Bar, a Restaurant, Waiters, Drinks and Meals using structured concurrency in Java.